meyerauslander/My-Zmanim-Wordpress-Widget/README.md

 Download this repo as a zip and install like any other WP plugin

 # Setup
 1. Go To the "Admin Dashboard".
-Then select the "My Zmanim login info" screen under the   "Settings" Menu.
+Then select the "Zmanim Information Manager" screen under the "Settings" Menu.
 2. Enter your user Id and Key.
 Clicking "save" will cause your information to be validated and saved to the database.
 Don’t proceed to the next step unless your information is confirmed to be valid.
 3. Add a My Zmanim Widget to your site.
 Now you’re ready to enter as many comments as you want!
 You will also have the ability to use the "display_zmanim” Shortcode function upon the validation of your user information (even if you don’t add a My Zmanim Widget to your site).